Brian-Zavala/dynamic-clock-vue-typescript/README.md

 Gradient themes are sourced from the beautiful [uiGradients](https://uigradients.com) collection by [@ghosh](https://github.com/ghosh/uiGradients) - a community-contributed collection of beautiful multi-color gradients.

+## Troubleshooting

+### Styles not working

+- Ensure Tailwind CSS is properly installed and configured in your project
+- Make sure you have `@import "tailwindcss";` in your main CSS file
+- Verify your Tailwind config includes the component path in the content array
+- Check that your Vite config includes the `@tailwindcss/vite` plugin

+### TypeScript errors

+- Install Vue types: `npm install -D @vue/tsconfig`
+- Ensure your `tsconfig.json` includes Vue file extensions

+### Component not appearing

+- Check that Vue 3 is installed as a peer dependency
+- Verify the component is properly imported and used in the template

+## Dependencies

+### Peer Dependencies

+- Vue 3.x (`vue: ^3.0.0`)

+### Included Dependencies

+- Tailwind CSS 4.1 (bundled with component styles)

 ## Notes

 - The component is self-contained and doesn't include a full-screen container